 When you load it, you're presented with a navigation screen that loads each of these lines into their own row.

 There's only one thing you can configure on this dialog, which is the File Origin dropdown select.
 This dropdown lets you select which character set was used to generate the file.
 Currently, character set isn't inferred, and UTF-8 will only be inferred if it starts with a UTF-8 BOM.

 You can find a sample CSV file here.

 In addition to file origin, CSV also supports specifying the delimiter and how data type detection will be handled.

 Delimiters available include colon, comma, equals sign, semicolon, space, tab, a custom delimiter (which can be any string), and a fixed width (splitting up text by some standard number of characters).

 The final dropdown allows you to select how you want to handle data type detection.
 It can be done based on the first 200 rows, on the entire data set, or you can choose to not do automatic data type detection and instead let all columns default to 'Text'.
 Warning: if you do it on the entire data set it may cause the initial load of the data in the editor to be slower.

 Since inference can be incorrect, it's worth double checking settings before loading.

 When Power Query can detect structure to your text file, it will treat the text file as a delimiter separated value file, and give you the same options available when opening a CSV—which is essentially just a file with an extension indicating the delimiter type.

-For example, if you save the following below as a text file, it will be read as having a tab delimiter rather than unstructured text.
+For example, if you save the following example as a text file, it will be read as having a tab delimiter rather than unstructured text.